microsoft/azuredevopslabs/labs/devopsserver/releasemanagement/readme.md

 <a name="Ex3Task1"></a>
 ### Task 1: Setting up Azure resources ###

+1. Install **Chrome**.
+The Azure portal does not support Internet Explorer.

-1. Open a new browser tab to your Azure portal at [https://portal.azure.com](https://portal.azure.com/).
+1. Open a new Chrome instance to your Azure portal at [https://portal.azure.com](https://portal.azure.com/).

 1. Select **Create a resource** and search for **"web sql"**.